All Episodes

 And he questioned the school shutdowns.

-Coming up just for coming on my show, he got the crap kicked out of him, but he wouldn't stop because the health issue meant too much to him, and he knew the reach of this program.
+Just for coming on my show, he got the crap kicked out of him, but he wouldn't stop because the health issue meant too much to him, and he knew the reach of this program.

 He's got courage to keep coming back.

-I can't listen, I can't say it strongly enough.
+I can't, listen, I can't say it strongly enough.

 He is a make America great again, save America, America first conservative.

-That's why I s I supported Trump.
+That's why I supported Trump.

 It's why I support Dr. Oz in this race.

-Uh we love you, Don.
+We love you, Don.

 We got a roll.

-Uh appreciate the call.
+Appreciate the call.

 Sharon in Texas, we got a minute for you.

-Uh you you get uh the podium.
+You get the podium.

 Go ahead.